Last Updated on September 8, 2020 by Corinne Schmitt

 This year the new year arrived with new germs for my family.
-My kids started 2017 with runny noses, scratchy throats and sinus headaches.
+My kids started the year with runny noses, scratchy throats and sinus headaches.

 I don’t like the idea of giving them medicine all day to control their symptoms.
 And now that they are back at school, it isn’t very practical either.

 Instead, I rely on some very simple, but effective solutions to help treat their colds.
 This is what we do:

 The very first thing I do when my kids get sick is to disinfect the house.
 I want to wipe out as many germs as possible to keep the cold from spreading.
 In addition to wiping down kitchen and bathroom surfaces, don’t forget all of those other places that get touched daily:

 - Remote controls

 For furniture, I wipe down our leather couches with vinegar to disinfect.
 For cloth couches, you can disinfect using steam (just check the care label for the couch first).